Sustainable development goals

 Different diversity challenges exist in each location and business unit.
 In several markets, such as the Benelux, we need to do more to make gender balance more representative, in particular in leadership positions.
 ING, like many other financial organisations, is facing this challenge.

 In 2018, the number of female managers and female managers of managers remained fairly stable.
 Of our managers, 37.6 percent are women (39 percent in 2017) while for managers of managers, 29.6 percent are female – compared to 29 in 2017.

 ING consistently works to reduce our use of paper, residual waste, water and energy consumption through our Environmental Programme.
 We always look for opportunities to drive sustainable consumption and production.
 Our paper consumption reduced to 1,083 tonnes in 2018 from 1,463 tonnes in 2017.
 Our residual waste, which is total waste minus the waste that is recycled, was 1,836 tonnes in 2018.

 We are a climate ’A-list’ company, according to CDP.
 In 2018, ING reduced its total extrapolated CO2e emissions by 44 percent compared with our base year of 2014.
 ING will continue to remain carbon neutral by off-setting carbon emissions and our ambition is to reduce our CO2e emissions by 50 percent by 2020 (base year 2014).

 ING has several processes in place ensure fair operating practices.
-Among these are the Banker’s Oath, the Orange Code, the compliance and whistle-blower policy, and the bribery and corruption statement.
+Among these are the Banker’s Oath, the Orange Code, the compliance policy, whistle-blower policy, and the bribery and corruption statement.

 Making better decisions improves people’s day-to-day finances, but we also believe financially empowered people contribute to a healthy economy and help drive social progress, leading to a self-reliant society.